 c) Active Learning, an instructional approach and educational philosophy that emphasizes student engagement and participation in the learning process.
-It stands in contrast to the traditional passive learning methods, where students primarily listen to lectures or read textbooks without actively applying, discussing, or critically engaging with the material (content).
+It stands in contrast to traditional passive learning methods, where students primarily listen to lectures or read textbooks without actively applying, discussing, or critically engaging with the material.
 In higher education, active learning is seen as a powerful method for enhancing student understanding, retention, and critical thinking skills.

-(d) OBE, or Outcome-Based Education, which is an educational approach and philosophy that focuses on defining specific learning outcomes or competencies that students should demonstrate by the end of a course or programme.
-It has gained prominence in higher education as a means to ensure that education is learner-centred, results-oriented, and aligned with the needs of society and employers.
+(d) OBE, or Outcome-Based Education, which is an educational approach and philosophy that focuses on defining specific learning outcomes or competencies that students should demonstrate by the end of a course or program.
+It has gained prominence in higher education as a means to ensure that education is learner-centered, results-oriented, and aligned with the needs of society and employers.
 Accordingly, every programme of study lends itself to well-structured and sequenced acquisition of knowledge and skills.
 Practical skills, including an appreciation of the link between theory and practice, will constitute an important aspect of the teaching-learning process.

-The detailed model for UG curricular framework for the State Higher Education Institutions have been provided in the document prepared by the Kerala State Curriculum Committee for Higher Education. (https://www.kshec.kerala.gov.in)
+The detailed model for UG Curricular framework for the State Higher Education Institutions have been provided in the document prepared Kerala State Curriculum Committee for Higher Education constituted vide GO (Rt) No. 35/2023 HEdn. dated 06.01.2023.

 It is brought through the document that all Courses under the new framework requires OBE based design which postulating carefully determined Learning Outcomes, ensuring the attainment of Programme Outcomes or Graduate Attributes, Programme Specific Outcomes and certainly the individual Course Outcomes.
 Universities have to determine the Graduate Attributes and required Learning Outcomes involving the necessary amount of difficult and moderate cognitive tasks as attached to Courses in order to turn the students into accomplished graduates of competency.
-It necessitates adoption of appropriate teaching methods to help students to attain the anticipated Learning Outcomes.
+It necessitates adoption of appropriate teaching methods to help students attain the anticipated Learning Outcomes.